Soratte Bunker: Decauville railway

 On 9 November 2024, an electric Decauville Railway was put into operation in the Monte Soratte bunker, allowing visitors to tour 2.5 km of the previously inaccessible tunnels.
 The train can also be used independently of the normal tour.
 What is unusual is that it is a faithful reconstruction of what actually happened here in the mountain.
 State-of-the-art virtual reality technology is used to recreate history by visualising the bombing of Monte Soratte during the Second World War.

 The project was brought to life thanks to many years of effective cooperation between the municipality of Santoreste and the Soratte Bunker Association, which manages the site and looks after the bunker complex.
 It is now possible to visit the tunnel complex on a narrow-gauge railway, which has been constructed in a modern design that complies with current regulations and can be used by the elderly and children like a fairground ride.

+Epigraph in memory of the crimes of Albert Kesselring

+On 25 April 2026, in the external part of the tunnels of the Tiber ridge of Monte Soratte, near the entrance, the municipal administration of Sant'Oreste, in the presence of the ANPI partisan associations, historical witnesses and citizens, placed the epigraph; "Lapide ad ignominia" to comrade Kesselring, which Piero Calamandrei placed on 4 December 1952 in the atrium of the Town Hall of Cuneo as a sign of everlasting protest for the release of the Nazi criminal.
+Field Marshal Albert Kesselring installed the Supreme Command of South-West Europe of the Wehrmacht from 11 September 1943 to 4 June 1944 at Bunker Soratte, where he was responsible for the first roundups which marked the trail of blood during the retreat of the Wehrmacht from Italy.